bullhorn/rest-api-docs/source/includes/entityref/paybill/_deductioncategorylookup.md

         <tr class="odd">
             <td>label</td>
             <td>String (100)</td>
             <td>This field is used in the UI to display the deducation category type indicated by the payroll provider.
-Payroll Provider can choose a default value of Tax, Deduction, Other, or simply add new deduction types and labels.</td>
+Payroll provider can choose a default value of Tax, Deduction, Other, or simply add new deduction types and labels.</td>
             <td></td>
             <td></td>
         </tr>